-Many scientific studies show that eating whole fruit is healthful, even for people who are diabetic.
-However, some people, especially those who are overweight, prediabetic or diabetic, may be harmed by eating very large amounts of fruit.
-Most fruits are full of sugar, and after eating 12 to 15 oranges or clementines a day for several months, my blood triglyceride level rose to levels higher than 460 mg/dL (normal is under 150).
-For me, eating that much fruit had raised my blood sugar level so high that it caused a high rise in triglycerides that can increase risk for heart attacks and premature death.
-Two weeks after cutting back to eating one or two oranges a day, my triglycerides dropped to 146.
+Many scientific studies show that eating sugar-rich whole fruit is healthful, even for people who are diabetic (Annals of Int Med, June 16, 2020;172(12):826-827).
+However, I tried eating an extremely large amount of fruit (15-20 clementines or 10 regular oranges per day), and my previously normal fasting blood triglyceride level rose to levels higher than 460 mg/dL (normal is under 150).
+Eating that much fruit had raised my blood sugar level so high that it caused the high rise in triglycerides, which increased my risk for heart attacks.
+One month after returning to eating just one orange a day, my triglycerides had dropped back down to 146.

 I am susceptible to becoming diabetic because I genetically store most of my fat in my belly and liver.
 A fatty liver is the most common cause of insulin resistance and diabetes.
-Your body stores sugar only in your liver and muscles.
+Your body stores sugar only in your liver, muscles and fat.
 When your liver and muscles are full of sugar, all additional sugar is converted to a type of fat called triglycerides.
 A high rise in blood triglycerides is usually due to a high rise in blood sugar that has been converted to fat (Eur J of Int Med, Feb 7, 2014).
-As your blood levels of triglycerides rise, you use up your good HDL cholesterol to carry the triglycerides from your bloodstream to your liver so your good HDL cholesterol goes down.
+As your blood levels of triglycerides rise, you use up your good HDL cholesterol to carry the triglycerides from your bloodstream to your liver, so your good HDL cholesterol goes down.
 Then the triglycerides collect in your liver to cause a fatty liver that can lead to diabetes.
 When your liver is full of fat, it loses its ability to respond to insulin, and blood sugar can rise to high levels.
 When you eat, blood sugar levels rise.
 Your pancreas releases insulin which lowers high blood sugar levels by driving sugar from the bloodstream into the liver, but if you have a fatty liver, it will not accept sugar from your bloodstream.
 The progression toward becoming diabetic is:

 • A high rise in blood sugar after meals — blood sugar greater than 140 one hour after you eat (Atherosclerosis, Nov 17, 2016;256:15-20)